unswexplains/unswexplains.github.io/d4ae35314090/content.md

 This data raises many interesting questions.
 By 2032, which cities will have hosted the games more than once?
 How frequently will each country have hosted them?
 What about the regions?

-The answers to all these questions are there in the raw data, but they're difficult to see without some analysis.
-One helpful kind of analysis is to transform the data into **frequency tables**.
+The answers to all of these questions are there in the raw data, but they're difficult to see without some analysis.
+One helpful kind of analysis is to transform the data into one or more **frequency tables**.

 # Frequency tables

-We can create a frequency table for any of the variables.
+We can create a frequency table for any variable in the data set.
 First, we choose a variable.
 Then, we create a table with two columns.
-In the first column we have the different values of the variable.
-In the second column we have the frequency of each value - the number of times it occurs.
-Optionally, we can add a total row at the end of the table.
+In the first column we list the different values of the variable.
+In the second column we list the frequency of each value - the number of times it occurs.
+Optionally, we can add a total row at the end.

 Here's the frequency table for the region variable of the Olympics data, with a total row added: